harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/lead-time-reports.md

 When reviewing these examples, consider the following:

-* *Time to first comment* helps you understand the lead time between PR creation time and the first review.
+* *Time to Comment* helps you understand the lead time between PR creation time and the associated review.
 * There are two ways to track the time taken for a PR approval:
   * Default *Approval Time* configuration: The overall approval time, starting from PR creation.
-  * *Approval Time* minus *Time to first comment*: Time spent in the review cycle when an active reviewer is involved.
+  * *Approval Time* minus *Time to Comment*: Time spent in the review cycle when an active reviewer is involved.
 * The *overall lead time* is the sum of the average time spent in each stage.
 This is where you can determine where teams are spending their time and whether this is an acceptable range.

 <details>